javag97/design/content/posts/2018-09-10/index.md

 # Scenario

-1. Jeremy is in Phoenix, AZ for a photography gig over the weekend and has some down time before it starts.
+1. Jeremy is in Phoenix, AZ for a photography gig over the weekend.
 2. He wants to experience the local culture but not spend any money.
-3. He’s downtown and doesn’t have a plan for what to do.
-4. Jeremy pulls out his phone and opens the StArt mobile app.
-5. Based on location, StArt lists local street art nearby.
+3. Jeremy pulls out his phone and StArt lists local street art nearby.
-6. The map on his phone directs him to art a couple blocks away from the tourist area.
+4. The map on his phone directs him to art a couple blocks away.
-7. Jeremy finds the cool mural of Muhammad Ali, a local resident, on the side of a shop.
+5. Jeremy finds the cool mural of Muhammad Ali, a local resident, on the side of a shop.
-8. The app congratulates Jeremy for finding the mural.
-The app describes the history of the mural and Jeremy is fascinated by Ali’s impact on the area.
+6. The app congratulates Jeremy for finding the mural.
+The app describes the history of the mural.
+7. Ali’s impact on the area fascinates Jeremy.
-9. Jeremy uses AR to sign his name.
-He wants to leave his mark without disrespecting the artist of the mural.
+8. Jeremy uses AR to sign his name.
+He wants to leave his mark without disrespecting the artist.
-10. Jeremy notices that the street he’s on has some other interesting displays and shops.
-Jeremy looks for other nearby art to kill more of his time.
+9. Jeremy notices that the street he’s on has some other interesting displays and shops.
+Jeremy looks for other nearby art to kill more time.

 # Interaction framework
-This is based on the goals of Jeremy.
+Based on the snenario of Jeremy.
 ![Interaction Framework](./images/framework.jpg)

 # Wireframes